All Episodes

 If you were saying that to Robert Mueller, I guess that means that you lied under oath like General Flynn.

-That standard is ridiculous to me.
+I don't believe that that standard is ridiculous to me.

 Well, you're absolutely right.

-It requires that the alleged false statement be made knowingly and willingly.
+It requires that the alleged false statement being made knowingly and willingly, failing to properly recollect something is not a crime.

-And yet Mueller criminalizes that, which is not a crime to come after you for partisan and political reasons.
+And yet Mueller criminalizes that which is not a crime to come after you for partisan and political reasons.

-Let me bring in our good friend DC McAllister here and get your take on the whole Flynn situation and the massive double standard.
+Let me bring in our good friend D.C.
+McAllister here and get your take on the whole Flynn situation and the massive double standard.

 We now have discovered email chains.

-I'll give you a hint, it has to do with FISA abuse, everything we've been saying, except now we've got smoking gun evidence tonight.
+It has to do with FISA abuse, everything we've been saying, except now we've got smoking gun evidence tonight.

-All these people that I mentioned, either lie to Congress, lie under oath, Hillary Clinton is exhibit A. They didn't spend the last year of their life having to sell their house because they're being haunted by a witch hunt, and now potentially facing even some jail time, having massive amounts of time with the special counsel, trying to get any little nugget he can get so he can get at Trump and hoping that somebody composes.
+They didn't spend the last year of their life having to sell their house because they're being haunted by a witch hunt and now potentially facing even some jail time, having massive amounts of time with the special counsel trying to get any little nugget he can get so he can get at Trump and hoping that somebody composes.

 So how do you fix a system that has gone that far awry?